Parent page: Altium Concord Pro

 Related page: Managing Users – Users

 Access and manage the users of your Concord Pro instance from the Users page of the interface.
+Hover over the image to see the default administrator user.

 Related page: Managing Users – Roles